alayoalex/data-science-ml-portfolio/notes.md

 - Regression (Continuos values)

 #### Reinforcement Learning
-- System (agent) taht improve its performance based on interantions with environment.
+- System (agent) that improve its performance based on interactions with environment.
 For example a `Chess Engine` where the environment is the state of the board and the reward is win.

 #### Workflow in predictive modeling
 1. Preprocessing: Getting data into shape